aws-samples/aws-lambda-manage-rds-connections/README.md

 ![Solution Architecture](images/Solution-Architecture.png)

 The solution consists of maintaining a row in a DynamoDB table, which keeps track of the 'Maximum allowed connections' and 'connections in use' for a given DB.
 A helper lambda function is used to manipulate this count.
 This helper lambda function is called by the parent lambda, which wants to talk to the DB in question.
 The parent lambda function calls the helper once when it opens the connection and once when it closes the connection.
+To avoid any session leakage issues / locking issues, we open and close the connection in in each handler call.

 Depending on the response from the helper lambda function (connections are available or not), the parent lambda function decides its course of action.
 The helper lambda function also publishes 2 metrics to Cloudwatch: 'Remaining Connections' and 'No Connections Left Error', which can then be used to create an alarm and do something interesting, like backing off the load on the DB or providing an alternate source for querying the same data.

 Below is a snapshot of a test run, blue shows the 'Remaining Connections' (left Y Axis) and orange shows the 'No Connection Left Error' (right Y axis).